22nd Highest State Highpoint

-Josie and I flew red-eye so landing on the east coast we were already sleep deprived when we hit the ground early in the morning.
+Josie and I flew red-eye Friday night so landing on the east coast we were already sleep deprived when we hit the ground early in the morning on Saturday.
 There are many hikes up to Mt.
 Washington, but require 4,000 vertical feet of climbing and and early start, so unfortunately we couldn't join Greg and George Saturday morning for their hike.
 Instead I made a reservation on Mt.
 Washington's COG railroad.
 It makes for a 3 hour trip, about an hour up, an hour on the summit, and an hour back down.

 Often the railroad is sold out so it was recommended to buy tickets in advance and in doing so you have to commit to a time.
-I chose a 1:30 departure with a 4:30 return in June and hadn't given it much for a couple months.
-I figured that would give us plenty of time to make it New Hampshire from Boston.
-When we landed in Boston I glanced at the tickets I looked at the time and it black and white showed 4:30 in big letters.
+I chose a 1:30 departure with a 4:30 return in June and hadn't given it much thought for a couple of months.
+I figured that would give us plenty of time to make it to the mountain in New Hampshire from Boston.
+When we landed in Boston I glanced at the train tickets and noticed the time and in big black and white letters which showed 4:30.
 I guess I forgot what time I had made the reservation so a 4:30 ticket afforded us some extra time so perhaps we could head to downtown Boston, visit Quincy Center and walk some of the Freedom Trail.

 I'm meticulous with travel plans and keep all receipts printed in a manila envelope.
 When we landed I searched for an auto reservation and was dumbfounded that I had completely forgot to make a reservation.
 No worries, I broke out the mobile phone and tried to find the best rate for a last minute week long car rental.
 A little bit rushed, I made a reservation on the shuttle bus from the airport to the rental car center.
 Upon check-in at the counter I find out I made the reservation at a location off the airport.
 Apparently 1 reason my rate was so good.
 No worries, the airport location took the reservation but had to add the airport taxes.
 Oh, well.
 Happy just to have a car we were off to begin our east coast adventure.